yildizzor/jungle_game/README.md

 ## Game Rules

-Player should finish the ride in the jungle within 2 minutes without loosing entire health.
+Player should finish the ride in the jungle within 2 minutes without losing entire lives.

 ### Main Rules

 - Bicycle rider repesents "Player" in the game.

-- Player has initially 100% health.
+- Player has initially 3 lives.

-- Player health can't exeed 100% health.

-- Game is over when player's health get 0% within 2 minutes.
+- Game is over when there is no lives left wihtin 2 minutes.

 - Player wins the game if player stays live within 2 minutes.

-- There will be fruits on the trees.
+- There are fruits on the trees like apples, bananas, etc.

-- There will be obstacles on the road.
+- There are obstacles on the road.

-- There will be wild animals on the trees.
+- There are wild animals on the trees, like monkeys, snakes, etc.

-### Gaining health
+### Scoring

-Player can gain health percentage by performing following actions:
+Player can gain points by performing following actions:

-- Gain 5 percentage health by catching appels.

-- Gain 10 percentage health by catching bananas.
+- Gain 20 points score by picking fruits.

+- Gain 10 points when an obstacle passed entire width of screen without colliding the player.

-### Loising Health
+### Losing Lives

-Player loses health percentage with the following situations.
+Player loses lives with the following situations.

-- Lose 15 percentage health by obstacles collisions.
+- Lose 1 life by obstacle collisions.

-- Lose 25 percentage health by animal bites.

-### Avoiding Health Loses
+### Avoiding Losing Lives

 - Player avoids from obstacles on the rode by jumping with bicycle.

-- Player is bending down to avoid wild animals.